If you receive a court summons

 Why have I been sent this summons?

-Because you have missed one or more business rates payments you have lost the right to pay your business rates by instalments.
-You have failed to pay the full amount outstanding,
+Because you have missed one or more of your business rates payments.
+As a result, you have lost the right to pay your business rates by instalments, and the full outstanding balance is now payable.

 Do I need to attend the Magistrates' Court?

-What will happen if I do not pay in full or make an arrangement?
+What will happen if I do not pay in full?

 We will ask the Magistrates to issue a liability order against you.
-The liability order gives us various legal that we will use if you do not pay in full or make an arrangement to pay.
+The liability order gives us various legal powers that we will use if you do not pay in full, fail to set up a payment arrangement or default on the payment arrangement that we may agree to.

 These powers include:

 • Sending your debt to an Enforcement Agent.
 You will incur an immediate charge of £75 rising to a minimum of £310 if the debt remains unpaid.
-Enforcement Agents may take your goods or vehicles and sell them at auction.
+Enforcement Agents may take your goods or vehicles and sell them.

 • Start proceedings to make you bankrupt.
-This may result in you losing your home and/or business.
+This may result in you losing your home and/or your home.

 • Start committal proceedings which could result in you being sent to prison.